driemworks/fangorn/docs/setup.md

 1. Ensure start_instances.sh has execute priveleges: `chmod +x start_servers.sh`
 2. From the root, run start_instances.sh: `./start_instances.sh`

+> Important!
+The UI fails to run on firefox but will run fine on Chrome and Brave with no issues.
+We are not sure why this is the case yet, and it remains unresolved.

 This will startup two fangorn node, a ui, the substrate contracts node, and deploy the iris contract:

 ![start-service-diagram](./start_service.png)